-The actual IComp awards earned by the NEOs for 2016 are set forth below in our Summary Compensation Table for 2016 under the column entitled "Non-Equity Incentive Plan Compensation."
+The actual IComp awards earned by the NEOs for 2017 are set forth below in our Summary Compensation Table for 2017 under the column entitled "Non-Equity Incentive Plan Compensation."

 Long-Term Equity Incentive Awards.
-The Compensation Committee approves annual equity awards, which for 2016 were in the form of stock options, RSUs and performance units granted under the Allison Transmission Holdings, Inc. 2015 Equity Incentive Award Plan, or 2015 Plan, at its first regularly scheduled meeting of each year, which typically occurs in February.
-Specifically, the NEOs' annual equity awards are allocated as 1/3 of the value in stock options, 1/3 of the value in PSUs and 1/3 of the value in performance units.
+The Compensation Committee approves annual equity awards, which for 2017 were in the form of stock options, RSUs and performance units granted under the Allison Transmission Holdings, Inc. 2015 Equity Incentive Award Plan, or 2015 Plan, at its first regularly scheduled meeting of each year, which typically occurs in February.
+Specifically, the NEOs' annual equity awards, except for Mr. Graziosi, are allocated as 1/3 of the value in stock options, 1/3 of the value in RSUs and 1/3 of the value in performance units.
+Mr. Graziosi' annual equity award is allocated as $\frac{1}{4}$ of the value in stock options, $\frac{1}{4}$ of the value in RSUs and $\frac{1}{2}$ of the value in performance units, as specified by his employment agreement.
 We grant stock options to our NEOs because these awards create value only to the extent our stock price appreciates over the stock price at the time of grant.
 RSUs were granted because these awards reward executives for stock price appreciation, while providing more stable value to enhance executive retention and limiting incentives for undue risk-taking.
-Both the 2016 stock option and RSU awards promote executive retention by cliff-vesting three years after the date of grant.
+Both the 2017 stock option and RSU awards promote executive retention by cliff-vesting three years after the date of grant.

 Performance units were granted because these awards are consistent with market best practices for executive pay and reward our executives appropriately for Company performance over the long-term on both an absolute and relative basis.
-For the 2016-2018 performance period, the Compensation Committee approved relative total shareholder return, or rTSR, as the metric for the performance units, with our rTSR compared to the same premier industrial peer group companies that are used to assess competitive pay, with the addition of Eaton Corporation plc, Cummins Inc. and Parker-Hannifin Corporation, which we believe remain relevant comparators from a performance perspective despite their larger size.
-The Compensation Committee set a performance target for rTSR at the 50th percentile of the TSRs of the peer group for the three-year period from January 1, 2016 to December 31, 2018.
-Possible payouts for the performance units range from: 0% if actual 2016-2018 rTSR is below the 25th percentile of the TSRs of the peer group, 50% if actual 2016-2018 rTSR is at the 25% percentile of the peer group and up to 200% if actual 2016-2018 rTSR is at or above the 75th percentile of the TSRs of the peer group.
-Performance units earned based on 2016-2018 performance will vest in 2019.
+For the 2017-2019 performance period, the Compensation Committee approved relative total stockholder return, or rTSR, as the metric for the performance units, with our rTSR compared to the same premier industrial peer group companies that are used to assess competitive pay, with the addition of Eaton Corporation plc, Cummins Inc. and Parker-Hannifin Corporation, which we believe remain relevant comparators from a performance perspective despite their larger size.
+The Compensation Committee set a performance target for rTSR at the 50th percentile of the TSRs of the peer group for the three-year period from January 1, 2017 to December 31, 2019.
+Possible payouts for the performance units range from: 0% if actual 2017-2019 rTSR is below the 25th percentile of the TSRs of the peer group, 50% if actual 2017-2019 rTSR is at the 25th percentile of the peer group and up to 200% if actual 2017-2019 rTSR is at or above the 75th percentile of the TSRs of the peer group.
+Performance units earned based on 2017-2019 performance will vest in 2020.

 The number of stock options, RSUs and performance units granted was determined based on a target dollar value for each executive which was intended to provide a competitive total compensation opportunity relative to market practices, although no specific percentile of market was targeted and the actual value relative to market varies by individual position.
-Target values for each of our NEOs, except Mr. Coll, for 2016 were as follows:
+Target values for each of our NEOs for 2017 were as follows:

 Name Target Value of Long-Term Equity Incentive Awards (\$)

 Lawrence E. Dewey 3,000,000

-David S. Graziosi 1,040,000
+David S. Graziosi 1,750,000

+John M. Coll 450,000

-Michael A. Dick 420,000
+Michael A. Dick 480,000

 Randall R. Kirk 450,000